 By the end of this course, students will be able to:

-explain the content of economic concepts needed to analyze markets.
+Explain the content of economic concepts needed to analyse markets.

 Mode of instruction